Ayran – The Best Natural Electrolyte and Probiotic-Rich Drink

 Instructions

-• In a blender or whisking jug, combine yoghurt, water, and salt.
+- In a blender or a whisking jug, combine yogurt, water, and salt.

-• Or simply pour water into a jar along with yoghurt in 1:1 ratio, put the lid on and shake it vigourosly.
+- Or simply pour water into a jar along with yogurt in a 1:1 ratio, put the lid on, and shake it vigorously.

 Notes